The Top 10 Biggest Houses in the World

 7. La Reverie – Palm Beach, Florida – 84,626 square feet

 Purchased for a modest $4.5 million back in 1995, La Reverie is the largest celebrity residence in Palm Beach, Florida and number 7 around the globe.
-Beyond comfortable living, its inhabitants use it also to host charity events and concerts.
+It looks a bit like a house rendering in this photo, but trust us, it’s pretty massive.
+Beyond comfortable living, its current owners also use it also to host charity events and concerts.

 La Reverie was built by Sydell Miller, the owner of Matrix Essentials hair product company.
 The location couldn’t have been better, since Palm Beach attracts all the rich and famous.
 Which is a good thing when you want to sell huge mansions for grand sums.